Key Dates

 About the Project

-Councilors have directed staff to seek ways to enhance the City's customer service by consolidating various departments into a centrally located Police Department and City Hall in the historic high school building at 201 E. 12th Street and 215 E. 12th Street.
+Councilors directed staff to seek ways to enhance the City's customer service by consolidating various departments into a centrally located Police Department and City Hall in the historic high school building at 201 E. 12th Street and 215 E. 12th Street.
 Existing buildings such as City Hall and the Police Department are space-constrained, have limited seating, and outdated technology and facilities.
 The repurposing of the historic property may also include community meeting space.

 Vision